INWX DNS Authenticator plugin for Certbot

 with the following content (also see inwx.cfg of the repository):

-The shared secret is your INWX 2FA OTP code.
+The shared secret is your INWX 2FA OTP key.
 It is shown to you when setting up the 2FA.
 It is not the 6 digit code you need to enter when siging in.
 If you are not using 2FA, simply keep the value the way it is.
+For general syntax requirements of this file, see here.

 Also note these remarks if you are using an older version of certbot.